 There are two different available sizes.
 Each bin is 5′ in diameter and the extra capacity is created by adding a second steel ring wall section.
 The diameter remains the same but it adds 2′ to the overall height

 As mentioned above, the bins ship un-assembled on a pallet to keep shipping costs low.
-We are able to ship them around the country and if you’d like a quote with delivery right to your door, just let us know and we’ll forward one for your review.
+We can ship them around the country and if you’d like a quote with delivery right to your door, just let us know and we’ll forward one for your review.

-Barn World as a large selection both metal grain bins and poly in a variety of sizes.
-Whether you need 108 bushel capacity or 975, there one for you!
+Barn World has a large selection of both metal grain bins and poly in a variety of sizes.
+Whether you need 108-bushel capacity or 975, there is one for you!

 Metal Bulk Feed Bin Design

 These heavy-duty steel grain bins are built to hold High capacities of loose material outdoors year-round.
 It stores and protects from the elements, pests, and rodents alike.

 Below is a partial diagram of an assembled bin for review.
 Note the steel wall seams have overlap drip guards and won’t let water into the bin.
 This design culminates in a 16″ diameter opening at the bottom of the hopper sections.

 This allows a multitude of attachments such as manual slide valves and motorized augers for unloading.

 The waving bends in the steel walls are there to create additional vertical strength.
 The walls have a 4″ wide corrugation that adds an estimated 25% increase in strength over a wall without corrugation.
 The corrugation also creates a release point for free-flowing.
 The waves of the Steal reduce the downward resistance on stored material and help reduce any bridging or ‘hanging up on the interior of the walls.